Rafael805/oc-shpe/README.md

 ## oc-shpe
-website for the oxnard college shpe student chapter
+Website for the oxnard college shpe student chapter